 Justice and Rights

-In 2017, 34% of young women aged between 15-24 were not in employment, education or training (NEETs), compared to 10% for young men. (source)
+- In 2021, 31% of women and girls aged 15-24 were not in employment, education or training (NEETs), compared to 16% of young men. (source)

-In 2018, women were more exposed than men to informal employment
+- In 2019, women were more exposed than men to informal employment

 in over 90% of sub-Saharan African countries, 89 % of Southern Asian countries, and almost 75% of Latin American countries. (source)

 - Across the world, 22% of working-age women perform unpaid care work on a full-time basis, compared to 1.5% of working-age men.
 Between 1997 and 2012, the daily time that women devoted to unpaid housework and caregiving fell by only 15 minutes, while for men it increased by just eight minutes.
 At this pace, it is estimated that the gender gap in unpaid care work will not be closed until 2228 (or in 205 years). (source)